Best Guide to Visit Sandesha museum, the Museum of Communication in Bangalore (2024)

 - Third room is called Samputa and has parcel boxes used for keeping insured parcels and VPP, wooden stand, old order books, ledgers and sorting cases.

 - Fourth room is called Samvahana that has Very Small Aperture Terminals (VSAT) apparatus, a money order system.
-The VSAT based system was aimed to make use of satellite communications technology.
+The VSAT-based system aimed to make use of satellite communications technology.
 They were engaged for money order transmission in two phases.

 - Sixth and the last room is called Sangraha that has various philately frames.
 It also has devices such as Philascop (postage stamp viewer that magnifies a stamp) and Signascope (that is used to determine the authenticity of a stamp).